Aryan-chaudhry/Object-Oriented-Programming/readme.md

 ## Initialization List

-Used to initialize data members before constructor body executes.
+Initialization lists are used in constructors to initialize data members before the constructor body executes, especially useful for `const` and reference members.

 **Example:**
 ```cpp